xendit/xenissuing-ios/README.md

 - XenCrypt: this module handles encryption between XenIssuing and your iOS application.
 ## Requirements

-To be able to use XenIssuing, you will need to use a private key provided by Xendit.
+To be able to use XenIssuing, you will need to use the public key provided by Xendit.

 ## Usage